menu icon

 Entry requirements

-An upper second-class Honours degree or equivalent from an approved university or an equivalent professional qualification in a relevant field (the equivalent US Grade Point Average is 3.2) or A lower second-class Honours degree from an approved university with excellent work experience.
-Adequate capacity in written and spoken English.
-Degrees from all disciplines are considered and a candidate's work experience can also be taken into consideration.
+Students are normally required to hold an upper second-class Honours degree or an equivalent qualification from an approved university, or an equivalent professional qualification in a relevant field (equivalent to a US GPA of 3.2).
+Alternatively, a lower second-class Honours degree from an approved university with excellent work experience may also be considered.
+Adequate proficiency in written and spoken English is expected.
+Degrees from all disciplines are considered, and a candidate's relevant work experience may also be taken into account.

 University information